rnwolf/dbr/DEVELOPMENT_HANDOFF_SUMMARY.md

 ## 🎯 **Current Status: Ready for Step 5.4 - Role-Based Navigation**

 We have successfully completed **Phase 1, Phase 2, Phase 3A, Phase 3B, Phase 4 (Complete Backend), Phase 5 Steps 5.1-5.3** of the DBR (Drum Buffer Rope) system using Test-Driven Development.
-The core DBR backend system is fully functional with complete API layer, professional SDK, and authentication UI.
-We are now implementing the frontend with role-based navigation.
+The core DBR backend system is fully functional with complete API layer, professional SDK, and comprehensive authentication UI with role-based permissions.
+We are now ready to implement role-based navigation.

 ## ✅ **Completed Components**